Football hooliganism has returned to the Europa League with a bang after a two-month break.

 Dinamo Zagreb fans clashed with Czech cops before their team’s match against Viktoria Plzen.

-The clashes was caused by a large group of Dinamo fans who attempted to gain entry to the stadium without tickets.
+The clashes was caused by a large group of Dinamo fans who attempted to break into the Doosan Arena without tickets.

-Several fans were hauled off in handcuffs following the disorder.
+Several fans were led away in handcuffs following the disorder.